mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 ## Read and Write Functions

+-- todo: edited and cleaned up down to here

 The next level of sophistication is read and write functions per-packet.

 Start with the following simple operations: